prefix-dev/rattler-build/docs/recipe_file.md

 ### License file

-Add a file containing the software license to the package metadata.
+Adds a file containing the software license to the package metadata.
 Many licenses require the license statement to be distributed with the package.
 The filename is relative to the source or recipe directory.
 The value can be a single filename or a YAML list for multiple license files.
 Values can also point to directories with license information.
 Directory entries must end with a `/` suffix (this is to lessen unintentional inclusion of non-license files; all the